-Musician Tom Bugs took his interest in “electronics, randomness and chance” and turned it into business called Bugbrand that now has customers all over the world.
+Musician Tom Bugs took his interest in "electronics, randomness and chance" and turned it into a business called Bugbrand that now has customers all over the world.
 So what's the story?

 "I studied technology, maths and engineering at college," remembers Tom.
 "I also played various instruments in a lot of bands.
 Both influences led me to experiment with musical electronics."

 He had been using computers to make his own music, but wasn't entirely satisfied with where this was taking him.
 "Computers only do what you tell them to, so I started opening up sound effects boxes and playing around with the circuits inside.